 Mag-200 Side Effects

-Note: This page contains information about the side effects of magnesium oxide.
-Some of the dosage forms included on this document may not apply to the brand name Mag-200.
+Note: This document contains side effect information about magnesium oxide.
+Some of the dosage forms listed on this page may not apply to the brand name Mag-200.

 For the Consumer

 Applies to magnesium oxide: oral capsule, oral tablet

 Before you take magnesium oxide, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.
 Also make sure your doctor knows if you are pregnant or breast-feeding.
 In some cases, you may not be able to take magnesium oxide, or you may need a dose adjustment or special precautions.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using magnesium oxide (the active ingredient contained in Mag-200) and call your doctor at once if you have: